Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 ) as d
 ORDER BY 1
 ```

-How many files and directories are there total?
+Find out the total number of files and directories:

 ```sql
 SELECT COUNT(location(char(255))) as NumFiles